Growth Mindset

 Business Benefits of a Growth Mindset

 Dweck studied the impact of a growth mindset on organizations compared to those with a fixed mindset.
-Through surveys, Dweck’s team discovered these employee attitudes:
+Through surveys, Dweck’s team discovered fascinating employee attitudes:

-• 49% greater likelihood to believe that the company is interested in innovation; the culture of learning enables more opportunities for creativity
+• 49% greater likelihood to believe that the company is interested in innovation; an organizational culture of learning enables more opportunities for creativity

 • 34% greater likelihood to feel a strong sense of commitment; the inclusive environment makes employees feel dedicated to a company that listens to them